 When you live the #businesstravel #roadwarrrior life you just might find yourself in some pretty obscure or unique places.
 This has certainly been the case for me over the years.
-While I’ve hit lots of big and popular places, I’ve also been to some unusual and obscure parts of this country.
-This country of ours is truly amazing with color and fascinations all over it.
+While I’ve hit lots of big and popular places (NYC, Chicago, etc), I’ve also been to some unusual and obscure parts of this country.
+This country of ours is truly amazing with color and fascinating destinations in every nook and cranny.

-So, here’s a few from my business travels (part 1, anyway).
+So, here’s a few obscure or interesting places from my business travels (part 1, anyway).
 From Magic City suicide jumpers, to Monk Fudge, to a Bed & Breakfast inside a grocery store, the stories are interesting and places unique.

 Monk Fudge in Amity, Oregon